Who Can Participate?

 When do I have to pay a deposit and when is the final payment due?

-We ask for a non-refundable, non-transferable deposit of $500AUD at the time of application.
+We ask for a non-refundable, non-transferable deposit of 25% of total costs at least 4 weeks prior to commencing your placement with us.
 If your application is approved this deposit will come off the total price of your placement (it is not an additional payment).
-Your final payment is required 8 weeks prior to departure.
-If you are booking within 8 weeks of your intended start date you will be required to make the full payment instead of the deposit.
+Your final payment (the outstanding 75%) is required 2 weeks prior to departure.
+If you are booking within 2 weeks of your intended start date you will be required to make the full payment instead of the deposit.

 Can I pay in instalments?